 Rome Foundation Links Mind-Gut in Treating Chronic Digestive Disorders

-The Rome Foundation has recognized the value of linking mind and gut in treatment of chronic digestive disorders and is now supporting the development of a Rome Psychogastroenterology Group (see information I’ve attached that you can expand upon about the group here).
+The Rome Foundation has recognized the value of linking mind and gut in treatment of chronic digestive disorders and is now supporting the development of a Rome Psychogastroenterology Group.

 The goal of this group is to connect mental health providers interested in treating patients with GI disorders, including FGIDs with the Rome Foundation and treating gastroenterologists.